barcesat/stxros/README.md

  - Moveit! installation : https://moveit.ros.org/install/
  - TRAC-IK Kinematics Solver installation : http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/trac_ik/trac_ik_tutorial.html

- After installing the above create a new folder for the project.
+ After installing the above create a new folder for the project like so (using a terminal):

+      mkdir ~/stxros_ws
+      mkdir ~/stxros_ws/src
+      cd ~/stxros_ws/src

  Clone the repository to the folder by executing the following command:

      git clone https://github.com/barcesat/stxros.git

- Next Enter 'stxros' folder, open the terminal and execute:
+ Next open the terminal, enter 'stxros_ws' folder and build the project by executing:

+     cd ~/stxros_ws
+     source /opt/ros/kinetic/setup.bash
      catkin_make
+     source devel/setup.bash

  Find the '.bashrc' file in your computer. (it is a hidden file in your 'home' directory, use 'ctl + h' to see hidden files)

  In the '.bashrc' file add the following line:

-    source <path to setup.bash>
+    source ~/stxros_ws/devel/setup.bash

- _'path to setup.bash' is the absolute path to the 'setup.bash' file which located under 'devel' folder in your project._
+ _Note: the path to setup.bash is the absolute path to the 'setup.bash' file which located under 'devel' folder in your project.
+In this example it is ~/stxros_ws/devel/setup.bash_

 ## **Starting the system**